mkevenaar/chocolatey-packages/docs/packages/veeamserviceproviderconsolesspagentservice.md

 * `/vacFLRServiceUserName` - Specifies a user account under which the file-level restore service will run.
 The account must have local Administrator permissions on the machine where Veeam Service Provider Console server is installed.
 Example: `/vacFLRServiceUserName:"VAC\flr.admin"`
 * `/vacFLRServicePassword` - This parameter must be used if you have specified the `/vacFLRServiceUserName` parameter.
 Specifies a password for the account under which the file-level restore service will run.
 Example: `/vacFLRServicePassword:"p@ssw0rd"`

-Example: `choco install veeam-service-provider-console-self-service-portal-agent-service --params "/vacFLRServiceUserName:VAC\flr.admin"`
+Example: `choco install veeam-service-provider-console-ssp-agent-service --params "/vacFLRServiceUserName:VAC\flr.admin"`

 **Please Note**: This is an automatically updated package.
 If you find it is out of date by more than a day or two, please contact the maintainer(s) and